-The lounge area is at the back of the vehicle and consists of a 'U' shaped arrangement of seats.
-These seats have slatted bases which can be lifted up to provide access to the underseat storage (in order to make lifting the seat base easier, it is recommended that the backrest is first laid flat against the seat cushion).
-The rear centre section contains a storage drawer while the offside has an access door in the seat front panel.
-(On the Hampshire model the centre section is replaced with a three drawer chest with fold out table top).
+The lounge area is located at the front of the vehicle and consists of two inward facing settees, with lift up bases which give access to the under seat storage.
+(In order to make lifting the seat base easier it is recommended that the backrest is first laid flat against the seat cushion).
+There is a large storage drawer under the nearside settee.